 When installing Ethernet cable in walls or ceilings, you may encounter terms like CM, CMR, CMP, or some others like PVC and LSZH.
 Do you know what these terms really mean and which one does your project actually need?
-Among all these terms, CM, CMR and CMP are the most common cable jacket ratings specified by the National Electric Code (NEC).
+Among all these terms, CM, CMR and CMP are the most common Ethernet cable ratings specified by the National Electric Code (NEC).
 They’re named by the ability of resisting to fire to ensure safety in case that you didn’t use the right cable rated for its intended use.
 This post will give an explicit analysis on CM, CMR and CMP Ethernet cable jacket ratings and the situations where they are suitable for.

 CM stands for “Communications Multipurpose”.
 It is a cable jacket fire resistance rating defined in Article 800 of the NEC.
 In the case of CM, the standard outlines general use, or use in cases where the fire code does not place any restrictions on cable type.
 The CM cables are generally the minimum jacket ratings suitable for in-wall installation of Ethernet cables, and are appropriate for installation inside a residence or a single-story commercial building.
 As with any in-wall rated cable, the goal is to prevent fire from traveling along a cable from one part of a building to another.
 The Ethernet cables that are labeled "Type CM" must pass a standardized flammability test before the cables are put into use.